 Site 1725 was first documented in a Bishop Museum survey that recorded the site as a complex of burials, terraces, walls, sinkholes, foundations, enclosures, pavements, cairns, and a c-shaped structure (Haun 1991).
 A later survey identified a total of 17 feature components for Site 1725 (Beardsley 2001).
 These include one platform (Feature S), one terrace (Feature K), six cairns (Features J, M, N, P, Q, and V), three wall alignments (Features B, C, and G), two u-shaped walls (Features O and U), three enclosures (Features H, I, and L), and a modified sinkhole (Feature D).

 The features were mapped, ten test units were excavated, and two radiocarbon dates obtained (Beardsley 2001).
+The radiocarbon dates were as follows: 30 ± 60 BP (calibrated to AD 1679-1745; AD 1801-1939) from Feature J; and 630 ± 80 BP (calibrated to AD 1254-1433) from Feature S (Beardsley 2001:V.62).
 In all, Site 1725 was described as a traditional to early historic multi-use complex, with functions including habitation, agriculture, burial, and historic ranching (Beardsley 2001:IV.56).

-The current study re-located each feature, checked the previous descriptions for accuracy, and assessed the condition of each feature.
+The most recent study re-located each feature, checked the previous descriptions for accuracy, and assessed the condition of each feature (McElroy and Elison 2013).
 It was found that all features were described accurately, except for a few details as noted in the descriptions below.
-In addition, some of the features were misplaced on the overall map of the site (Figure 15).
-Features B, I and G cluster closer together than depicted on the Beardsley (2001) map, Feature H is farther from this cluster than originally portrayed, and Feature N is southwest of Feature M (Figure 16).
-Figure 17 shows the placement of features as documented by GPS, and Figure 18 shows all features in the project area as currently mapped.
-The original feature descriptions and maps are reproduced below in full, along with current photographs and assessments.
+In addition, some of the features were misplaced on the overall map of the site (Figure 14).
+Figure 15 shows the placement of features as documented by GPS.
+Features B, I, and G cluster closer together than depicted on the Beardsley (2001) map, and Feature H is farther from this cluster than originally portrayed.